 - Taxation, General

 Chief Financial Officer

 A chief financial officer (CFO) is the person responsible for the finances of a corporation.
-They may review financial risks, create business plans and keep financial records.
+They may review financial risks, create business plans, and keep financial records.
 The CFO may analyze the financial data within a company and report his or her findings to the company's board of directors and chief executive officer.
-According to PayScale.com, the median salary among chief financial officers was $ $121,942 as of January 2016.
+According to PayScale.com, the median salary among chief financial officers was $127,564 as of March 2017.

 A master's degree in taxation may be a designated Master of Taxation (M. Tax) program at a business school or a specialization within a Master of Business Administration.
-This program is designed for aspiring or experienced tax professionals, such as IRS workers, financial planners or public accountants, and may include the tax regulations of the school's home state.
+Master's programs in taxation are designed for aspiring or experienced tax professionals, such as IRS workers, financial planners, or public accountants, and may include the tax regulations of the school's home state.

-Many 4-year universities offer these programs, and students often take classes in estate tax, corporate tax, multi-state tax, state tax laws, retirement plans and tax research.
-Additional courses deal with the U.S. constitutional limitations on taxing corporations, in-bound transactions, advantages dealing with ownership and real estate and income taxation as it deals with capital assets.
+Many four-year universities offer these programs, and students often take classes in estate tax, corporate tax, multi-state tax, state tax laws, retirement plans, and tax research.
+Additional courses deal with the U.S. constitutional limitations on taxing corporations, in-bound transactions, advantages dealing with ownership, and real estate and income taxation as it deals with capital assets.

 A master's degree program in taxation prepares students for careers as CPAs, financial advisors, tax law court advisors, or CFOs.
 Graduates of these programs have obtained the required background in various tax laws, including estate tax, corporate tax, state tax, and more.